Welcome to our best 3D printer for resin review for 2023.

 What is a Resin 3D Printer?

 A resin 3D printer is different from the standard FDM printers you’ve probably seen.
 Resin 3D printers use liquid resin and some science to print.
 Compared to FDM printers, they’re a lot more accurate, more expensive, and admittedly a lot cooler to watch.
 Additionally, the final product is much stronger and sturdier.

 Resin 3D printers are available in three different 3D printing technologies: LCD, DLP, and SLA.
 Let’s take a look at how these three technologies compare to one another.

 Stereolithography (SLA) is the most common type of resin printer.
-Digital Light Processing (DLP) and LCD technologies are pretty common to one another.
+Digital Light Processing (DLP) and LCD resin technologies are pretty common to one another.
 All three of these resin 3D printing technologies work in a similar way.
 They use light to cure liquid resin into a solid form.

-SLA uses a laser to cure the resin.
+- SLA uses a laser to cure the resin.
 An alternate version of SLA is called MSLA, and it works the same but a lot faster by using advanced technology.

-DPL and LCD will both use a screen and illuminate a layer of the print.
+- DLP and LCD will both use a screen and illuminate a layer of the print.
 The resin will cure on the illuminated parts of the layer.
 The difference between these two types is subtle.
 The DLP uses a projector for illuminating, and LCD opts for a less-expensive LCD screen.

 Just like any other 3D printer, there’s a lot of specs associated with a resin printer.
 You might get confused with what really matters, so let’s discuss the most important features for you.